XuewenWangUGA/MacroHapCaller/README.md

  ## Example :
- download the subfolders and put inside the folder of "MacroHapCaller".
-Then users can use parameters and configure files as used in the demo as below.
+ Download the subfolders and put them inside the folder of "MacroHapCaller".
+Then users can use parameters and configure files as used in the demo listed below.

     java -jar -Xmx120G MacroHapCaller0.4.jar -i demo_data/hg002.8kampl.Q30.4kreads.fastq.gz_GRCh38.bam -o hg002.8kampl.Q30.fastq.gz_GRCh38.HapVar.tsv -a config_v0.3/CODISSTR_anchor.XW.config_v0.3.txt -d config_v0.3/MHindels_v0.3.bed -n config_v0.3/MHsnps.pos_v0.3.txt -r GCA_000001405.15_GRCh38_no_alt_analysis_set.fasta -l 2 -m 1 -q 15 -c 100 -p 0.01 -t 12

-    the option -Xmx120G is to set allowed maximum memory allowed for this app. it can be ignored or changed to a smalll memory , e.g., -Xmx4G
+    the option -Xmx120G is to set allowed maximum memory allowed for this app. it can be ignored or changed to a small memory , e.g., -Xmx4G

 ## Build a pipeline from fastq reads or PacBio bam to macrohaplotypes

 ### Installation:
 The MacroHapCaller is programmed in Java and compiled.
 So just download the APP and run it.

-#### Install  MacroHapCaller from the github.
+#### Install  MacroHapCaller from the Github.
 `git clone https://github.com/XuewenWangUGA/MacroHapCaller`

 `cd MacroHapCaller`

-Or just download all folders from Github and uncompress the zip file. then go to the unzipped folder.
+Or just download all folders from Github and uncomppress the zip file. then go to the unzipped folder.

 `cd MacroHapCaller`